JohnathonNow/WebPortfolio-Hugo/content/projects/consistency3/index.md

  - (put key value) - stores `value` in global memory at the location specified by `key`
  - (get key) - reads the value from global memory at the location specified by `key`
  - (wait key value) - delays progress in this node until the value in global memory at the location specified by `key` equals `value`
+ - (clk) - displays the vector clock for this machine
+ - (die) - puts the machine in a failed state, where it makes no more progress

 {{< editor >}};;;;Define a few machines
 (machine ; machine 0